DUNANY COUNTRY CLUB BY LAWS

 Introductory Members have full Clubhouse privileges.

 Introductory Members have restricted playing privileges, which shall apply from the third (3rd) weekend in June until the Labour Day weekend.
-During this period, Introductory Members may not play golf on Saturday, Sunday or Statutory holidays between 8:00 AM - 2:00 PM, except to compete & win trophies in those tournaments indicated on the Fixture card.
+During this period, Introductory Members may not play golf on Saturday, Sunday or Statutory holidays before 2:00 PM, except to compete & win trophies in those tournaments indicated on the Fixture card.
 At all other times, Introductory Members have unrestricted playing privileges.

 Introductory Members may not play as a guest of another member.